19SteveJobs88/InterpretationFragility/README.md

 **Please cite the following work if you use this benchmark or the provided tools or implementations:**

-    [1] Ghorbani, Amirata, Abubakar Abid, and James Zou.
+    Ghorbani, Amirata, Abubakar Abid, and James Zou.
     "Interpretation of neural networks is fragile."
-    Proceedings of the AAAI Conference on Artificial Intelligence.
-Vol. 33.
+    In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 33, pp. 3681-3688.
 2019.

 ## Authors